awslabs/aws-customer-churn-pipeline/README.md

     # Step 1 - Modify default Parameters

 Update the `.env` file in the main directory.
-To run with Cox proportional hazard modeling instead of binary logloss set COXPH to 'positive'.
+To run with Cox proportional hazard modeling instead of binary logloss set `COXPH` to '"positive"`.

 `S3_BUCKET_NAME="{YOU_BUCKET_NAME}"`\
 `REGION="{YOUR_REGION}"`\